 Bitcoin Cash is gaining momentum.
 Just a day after the split we can already talk about preliminary results.

-The market capitalization of the hard fork of the original Bitcoin has already exceeded $8 bln.
+In accordance with Bitcoin Cash news, The market capitalization of the hard fork of the original Bitcoin has already exceeded $8 bln.
 The price has changed several times after the split.
 Now, it makes up $499.
 Just as the new day started in the USA, Bitcoin Cash vigorously went up.

 It is still a long way ahead for Bitcoin Cash to catch up with original Bitcoin that currently has market capitalization of $44 billion and the price of $2,704.
 There are assumptions that the popularity of Bitcoin can waver as people get attracted by fresh opportunities through the hard fork.